GR-CS Signature Mouthpieces / Silver Plated

 CS66C or CS65C (cornet)

-The CS cornet mouthpieces utilize the CS rim matched to a medium-deep cornet cup, and GR''s medium cornet backbore.
-It produces a mellow cornet tone, yet retains flexibility and easy response in all registers.
-This is an excellent mouthpiece for anyone searching for a true cornet sound coupled with ease of playing.
+The CS cornet mouthpieces utilize the CS rim matched to a medium-deep cornet cup, and GR's medium cornet backbore.
+It produces a classic cornet tone with flexibility and easy response in all registers.

 CS66P or CS65P (piccolo trumpet)

-This model, specifically designed for piccolo trumpet, incorporates the CS rim, a cup volume similar to the MS cup, and GR's specially-designed piccolo trumpet backbore.
-The CS66P or CS65P responds well in the high register, with a full tone and excellent intonation.
-The CS66P or CS65P are fitted with a cornet shank, for use with Schilke-style receivers.
-For standard trumpet receivers (Yamaha-style), adaptors are necessary and available.
+This model, specifically designed for piccolo trumpet, incorporates the CS rim, a shallow cup volume and GR's custom piccolo trumpet backbore.
+The CS piccolo mouthpieces are fitted with a cornet shank.
+For standard trumpet receivers (e.g, Yamaha), adaptors are necessary and available.

 What is the difference between gold and silver plating?

 Gold feels smoother and softer on the lips.
 It is also a more hypo-allergenic material and a better choice for anyone who is sensitive to silver.
-A small minority of people find that gold feels too slippery, but for most players, from an aesthetic and tactile perspective, gold is the preferred finish.
-Gold adds significantly to the cost of the mouthpiece but most players still opt for it.
+A small minority of people find that gold feels too slippery, but for most players, from an aesthetic and tactile perspective, gold is the preferred finish despite higher cost.

 How long will it take for delivery?

-Orders are shipped from Toronto, usually within 2-3 days.
+In-stock mouthpieces are shipped from Toronto, usually within 2-3 days.
 You will receive a confirmation email when the order is processed.
-Typical delivery times to the US and Canada are 1-2 weeks,

 What is your trial or return policy?

-We offer an 80% refund policy.
 Once you receive your mouthpiece, you have a one-week trial period.
 At the end of the one-week trial, if you do not wish to keep the mouthpiece, contact chasesanborn.com for return authorization.
+The cost of return shipping is the responsibility of the customer.

 Comments from Players